DefinitionThis section has been translated automatically.

 Note(s)This section has been translated automatically.

-The epidermolytic epidermal nevus is a special form of the epidermal nevus of the hard type (= nevus verrucosus).
-Its histological peculiarity is the granular degeneration or acanthokeratolysis.
-Another special form is the inflammatory epidermal nevus(ILVEN).
+A special form of an epidermal hamartoma of the hard type (= naevus verrucosus) is the so-called "epidermolytic epidermal naevus".
+Its histological peculiarity is granular degeneration or acanthokeratolysis.
+Another special form is the so-called "inflammatory epidermal nevus", also known by the acronym ILVEN.

-Hamartomas of the skin in which the epidermis and/or skin appendages are altered (e.g. sebaceous nevus) are described as organoid epidermal nevi.
+Hamartomas of the skin are described as so-called "organoid epidermal nevi" in which the epidermis and/or skin appendages are altered (e.g. nevus sebaceus).

 LiteratureThis section has been translated automatically.